flowground/amazonaws-com-application-autoscaling-connector/README.md

 * `X-Amz-Signature` - _optional_
 * `X-Amz-SignedHeaders` - _optional_

+### PutScheduledAction
+<blockquote><p>Creates or updates a scheduled action for an Application Auto Scaling scalable target.</p> <p>Each scalable target is identified by a service namespace, resource ID, and scalable dimension.
+A scheduled action applies to the scalable target identified by those three attributes.
+You cannot create a scheduled action until you have registered the resource as a scalable target using <a>RegisterScalableTarget</a>. </p> <p>To update an action, specify its name and the parameters that you want to change.
+If you don't specify start and end times, the old values are deleted.
+Any other parameters that you don't specify are not changed by this update request.</p> <p>You can view the scheduled actions using <a>DescribeScheduledActions</a>.
+If you are no longer using a scheduled action, you can delete it using <a>DeleteScheduledAction</a>.</p> <p>Learn more about how to work with scheduled actions in the <a href="https://docs.aws.amazon.com/autoscaling/application/userguide/what-is-application-auto-scaling.html">Application Auto Scaling User Guide</a>.</p></blockquote>

+#### Input Parameters
+* `Action` - _required_
+* `Version` - _required_
+* `X-Amz-Content-Sha256` - _optional_
+* `X-Amz-Date` - _optional_
+* `X-Amz-Algorithm` - _optional_
+* `X-Amz-Credential` - _optional_
+* `X-Amz-Security-Token` - _optional_
+* `X-Amz-Signature` - _optional_
+* `X-Amz-SignedHeaders` - _optional_

+### RegisterScalableTarget
-### <p>Registers or updates a scalable target.
+<blockquote><p>Registers or updates a scalable target.
 A scalable target is a resource that Application Auto Scaling can scale out and scale in.
 Each scalable target has a resource ID, scalable dimension, and namespace, as well as values for minimum and maximum capacity. </p> <p>After you register a scalable target, you do not need to register it again to use other Application Auto Scaling operations.
 To see which resources have been registered, use <a>DescribeScalableTargets</a>.
-You can also view the scaling policies for a service namespace using <a>DescribeScalableTargets</a>. </p> <p>If you no longer need a scalable target, you can deregister it using <a>DeregisterScalableTarget</a>.</p>
+You can also view the scaling policies for a service namespace using <a>DescribeScalableTargets</a>. </p> <p>If you no longer need a scalable target, you can deregister it using <a>DeregisterScalableTarget</a>.</p></blockquote>

 #### Input Parameters
 * `Action` - _required_